craigmiller160/spring-fp-result-kt/README.md

 fun request(): Either<Throwable,ResposneEntity<Body>> = /* ... */
 ```

-### Either - Transaction Rollbacks
+### Transaction Rollbacks

 The default behavior of Spring is to only rollback an `@Transactional` transaction on an exception.
-However, an `Either` represents a potential fail condition that doesn't involve throwing an exception.

-With this library, Spring will recognize `Either`-wrapped failures and perform a rollback.
+This library adds support for triggering a rollback when returning a failed Result type without needing to unwrap and throw the exception.

 ```kotlin
 /**